aishwarya440/new_repo/README.md

-Verify Opportunity Status Changes Automatically from Submitted to Closed Won Verify Opportunity Moves to DDD Pending Queue After Status Changes to Closed Won Verify Automatic Status Transition Occurs for Submitted DDD Applications Verify Opportunity is Removed from DDD Queue After Status Update Verify Opportunity Appears in DDD Pending Queue After Automatic Transition Verify Automatic Transition Works for Multiple DDD Opportunities Verify No Manual Intervention is Required for Status Change Verify Existing Opportunity Details Remain Unaffected After Automatic Status Transition
+Verify Opportunity is Updated with “Submitted” Status on DDD Application Submission Verify “Submitted” Status is Assigned After Customer Completes DDD Application Verify New Submitted Status is Displayed Correctly on Salesforce Opportunity Verify Opportunity Status Update Occurs on Application Submit Action Verify P2P Opportunity is Used for Updating Submitted Status Verify Existing Opportunity Details Remain Unaffected After Status Update Verify Submitted Status is Applied Successfully for Multiple DDD Applications Verify Opportunity is Not Updated with Submitted Status Before Application Submission